invokemedia/ansible-amazon-node/README.md

 Ansible Laravel Homestead Settler
 ==================================

-> Ansible scripts that setup Node.js and create an app to Upstart for Amazon Linux AMIs
+> Ansible scripts that setup Node.js and create an app in Upstart for Amazon Linux AMIs

 Requirements
 ------------